|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Ditched July 13, 1943

 Ditched into the sea roughly 10 miles off Salus village south of Tambu Bay near Salamaua.
 On landing, this B-25 broke into two pieces at the rear fuselage.
 Yarborough was unable to escape as the bomber sank and went down with the aircraft.
-In the crash,
+When lost, this bomber was the 345th Bombardment Group's first combat loss.

 Fates of the Crew